 7. Stock Up on the Right Tools

 Big jobs are always easier when you have the right tools on hand.
-Learn what you need to use with your RV, as well as what you need to properly maintain and repair the rig, and stock up.
+Learn what you need to use with your RV.
+Items such as a surge protector and water pressure regulator will help you avoid costly problems.
+Of course, you will still need to make some repairs.
+Therefore, you’ll also want to find out what you need to properly maintain and repair the rig, make an RV packing list, and stock up.
 You never know when you might need one of those items, and having them all on hand and ready to go can save you lots of trouble.

 8. Be Ready and Willing to Learn